abhinav-ak04/clothique/README.md

 - 🧺 **Smart Cart Management:** Add/edit/remove items and adjust sizes/quantities dynamically.
 - ❤️ **Wishlist Management:** Save products you love to revisit later.
 - 📍 **Address Book:** Add, edit, and delete multiple delivery addresses.
-- 🔐 **OTP-based Secure Login:** Login quickly with your mobile number—no passwords.
+- 🔐 **Secure Authentication:** JWT-based login using mobile number and password.
 - 👤 **User Profile:** Maintain and update your personal information anytime.
 - 🧾 **Order History:** View all your past orders with timestamps and product details.
 - ✅ **Responsive Design:** Fully optimized for mobile and desktop experiences.